 - you leave it in for longer than 4 weeks

 - your ring is out for more than 3 hours (unless it's for the 1-week break)

-- your 1-week break stretches past one week
+- your 1-week break stretches past 1 week

 If any of this happens, put in a new ring and use another type of contraception such as condoms for the next week.
 If you have unprotected sex during this time, you might consider taking emergency contraception, available from your doctor, chemist, health centre or family planning centre.